e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Both tiers share one declaration (guard function + handler); only the detection policy
 differs:

-- **Tier 1 (default, cheap):** guards are checked for sign changes at step boundaries only.
-No root-finding, no step rejection; the handler fires at the end of the step in which the crossing occurred.
+- **Tier 1 (default, cheap):** guards are checked for not-holding → holding edges against their baselines (§11.6) at step boundaries only.
+No root-finding, no step rejection; the handler fires at the end of the step in which the edge was observed.
 Cost: one guard evaluation per event per step.
 Fully compatible with fixed-step real-time execution.
 - **Tier 2 (opt-in, per event):** localization of the crossing instant by root-finding, for events where timing precision genuinely matters (mechanics in §11.4).
 Runs